umeshchaudhari9/code-challenge/README.md

 distance between two pixels p1=(i1,j1) and p2=(i2,j2) is defined as d(p1,p2)=|i1-i2|+|j1-j2|.
 Write a program which:

-● reads the description of the bitmap from the standard input;
+● Reads the description of the bitmap from the standard input

 ● for each pixel, computes the distance to the nearest white;

 ● writes the results to the standard output.

 # Input